Shohanur97/MS-Excel-with-Dynamic-Dashboard-Creation/Sales & Product Analysis Dashboard/Readme.md

    - The charts emphasize actionable insights, such as identifying top-performing months, products, countries, and sales representatives.
    - The slicer filter adds interactivity, allowing dynamic data exploration.

-Would you like a deeper analysis, specific recommendations, or help recreating this dashboard?